If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 Can You Overdose on Xanax?

-Yes, you can overdose on Xanax.
-A Xanax overdose occurs when you take a higher dose than the one recommended to you by your doctor.
-Which leads us to this question: how much Xanax does it take to overdose?
+The exact Xanax overdose amount can vary.
 Doctors typically prescribe patients around 0.25 to 0.5 milligrams (mg) of Xanax to be taken three times a day, totaling out to 0.75 to 1.5 mg in 24 hours.
 The highest dose of Xanax that can be prescribed is 10 mg, which is usually done in cases of severe panic disorder.
 Although doctors aim to keep doses as low as possible, some people simply require more medication to treat their symptoms.
 However, whether the dose is 0.5 mg or 10 mg, taking more than recommended can cause an overdose.

 Additionally, a Xanax overdose can occur if taken with other benzodiazepines, alcohol, narcotics, and various other substances.
 Many people do this on purpose, which is a practice referred to as polydrug abuse or polydrug use.
 Frequently using more than one substance not only increases your risk of an overdose but also facilitates addiction.
 Benzodiazepine addiction can destroy your health, relationships, career, and finances.
 Substance use disorders are also chronic diseases that require professional care.
 If you’re addicted to Xanax or any other medication, our benzo detox treatment at Banyan Stuart can help you recover.